New Front Door Cost

 Install Your New Pre-Hung Door

-• Run a bead of silicone caulk all around the outside area of the door frame.
-Additionally, apply caulk between all of the joints and underneath the threshold.
+- Run a bead of silicone caulk all around the outside area of the door frame.
+Additionally, caulk should be applied between all of the joints and underneath the threshold.
 Be sure to fill every little gap to prevent moisture from penetrating the door.

 For a professional-looking finish, touch up the paintwork and cover all of the nail holes with liquid wood or putty